 Order takeout, have a glass of wine, and toast your new home!

 Moving is, if nothing else, an adventure.
 By using this printable moving checklist, you can keep that adventure under control, and always know what to expect.
-Check out our moving checklist pdf that we’ve assembled after years of experience in the business.
+Hopefully, this moving checklist that we’ve assembled after years of experience in the business has been useful to your planning process.
 We’ve seen families make every mistake possible, and we want to help you avoid them all.
+Happy relocation!